 cement ratio of 0.65.
-The blocks were moulded using a 5-inch steel block moulding machine, to achieve the required compaction of the blocks for the experiment.
-The dimensions of the mould used in the process were 150mm x to prevent cracking and shrinkage which ensured that the finished product met the required specifications and standards.

-450mm x 225mm.
+The blocks were moulded using a 5inch steel block moulding machine, to achieve the required compaction of the blocks for the experiment.
+The dimensions of the mould used in the process were 150 mm x 450mm x 225mm.
 The blocks were removed from the mould and allowed to dry for a day.
 The curing process was done by sprinkling water on the block.
 This process helped